-Before you embark on nondiscrimination testing, you’ll need to categorize your employees by income level and employee status.
+Before you embark on annual compliance testing, you’ll need to categorize your employees by income level and employee status.
 Here are the main categories (and acronyms):

 Highly compensated employee (HCE)—According to the IRS, an employee who meets one or more of the following criteria:

-- Prior (lookback) year compensation—For plan years ending in 2022, earned over $135,000 in the preceding plan year; some plans may limit this to the top 20% of earners (known as the top-paid group election); or
+- Prior (lookback) year compensation—For plan years ending in 2023, earned over $135,000 in the preceding plan year; some plans may limit this to the top 20% of earners (known as the top-paid group election), which would be outlined in your plan document; or

 - Ownership in current or prior year—Owns more than 5% of (1) outstanding corporate stock, (2) voting power across corporate stock, or (3) capital or profits of an entity not considered a corporation